 Asian-inspired brewery Dokkaebier, founded in 2020, says it has acquired fellow Oakland brewery Federation.
 Dokkaebier says it will keep on Federation’s staff and continue to brew its beers, even while rebranding its brewery and taproom.
-Dokkabier also says it will partner with local Black-owned breweries Hella Coastal and Brewing with Brothas as part of the deal.
+Dokkaebier also says it will partner with local Black-owned breweries Hella Coastal and Brewing with Brothas as part of the deal.
 A spokesman for the company says “the acquisition is part of Dokkaebier's aggressive growth,” as the brewery is aiming for nationwide distribution by the end of 2024.
-(Disclosure: Dokkabier is a client of Unfiltered Creative, owned by the Unfiltered Media Group, publisher of the Brewing Industry Guide.)
+(Disclosure: Dokkaebier is a client of Unfiltered Creative, owned by the Unfiltered Media Group, publisher of the Brewing Industry Guide.)

 New Book Focuses on Human Resources for Smaller Breweries